Directors Loan Account.

 I am applying to ‘close companies’ being a limited company with no more five shareholders/directors.

-An overdrawn director’s loan account is effectively an interest-free loan, so S455 is supposed to deter the company from providing such generous perks to its directors.
-However, S455 is somewhat unusual in that it is temporary – it is repaid to the company by HM Revenue & Customs (HMRC), as the Director repays the loan to the company.
+An overdrawn director’s loan account is effectively an interest-free loan, so S455 is then supposed to deter the Company from providing such generous perks to its directors.
+However, S455 is somewhat unusual in that it is temporary – it is repaid to the Company by HM Revenue & Customs (HMRC), as the Director repays the loan to the Company.

 S455 tax due on any advances on the loan; not the total loan balance.